MagicWings49/MiDSFN/README.md

 All program code files such as `experiment…….py` are the data process programs to process data in `source_dealed_data` and save dealed data for experiment in `datasets`.

 All program code files such as `model_invoke_…….py` are the check programs for the trained models in folder `result`, they have different functions.
 And set the command following annotations in corresponding code.
-And pay attention to the path of the optimal model file read in the code, each computer may run a different optimal model round (it could be any integer between 1-20), we need to change the code to read the path of the statement, which is next to the note `#This place need to be confirm every time.`.

 ## Comet ML
 [Comet ML](https://www.comet.com/site/) is an online machine learning experimentation platform, which help researchers to track and monitor their ML experiments.
 We provide Comet ML support to easily monitor training process in our code.